5 things we learned from England's Champions Trophy semi-final loss to Pakistan

 HOME ADVANTAGE?
 DO ME A FAVOUR .

 England did not fuel the argument in their post-match remarks, but there was no disguising a Cardiff surface which played to the traditional strengths of Pakistan rather than the hosts.
-Tournament rules continue to dictate used pitches which will dust up and stay low - even in England, and Wales.
+Tournament rules continue to dictate matches be played on used pitches, which will dust up and stay low - even in England, and Wales.
 There is no suggestion of any change of heart before the World Cup is back in this country in two years' time, so England will be well-advised to be ready to beat the best even if conditions are not always entirely to their liking.

 WOAKES WAS A MISSING LINK - WITH THE BAT